 We have a school uniform that is designed to support learning and offer comfort.

 At secondary students choose among a selection of items bearing the ICHK logo, depending on the day of learning they have ahead.
-Given that most students choose to begin their morning, alongside their teachers, with 15 minutes activity as part of our Ready to Learn programme, many staff and students opt for the school sports kit, which is lightweight, simple and ideal for Hong Kong.
+Given that many students choose to begin their morning, alongside their teachers, with elective fitness sessions, many staff and students opt for the school sports kit, which is lightweight, simple and ideal for Hong Kong.

 Do you run a bus service?